PhilippBuschhaus/shell/readme.md

 # Peer-graded Assignment: Bash, Make, Git, and GitHub

-1. Date when make was run:
+Date when make was run:
+Sa 18 Jun 2022 23:45:34 CEST

-2. Number of lines of code in the game:
+Number of lines of code in the game:
+37